nigelhorne/vwf/README.md

 VWF
 ===

-Versatile Web Framework - a framework to build a website easily in Perl that supports different languages, databases and client platforms.
+Versatile Web Framework - an MVC framework to rapidly build a website in Perl that supports different languages, databases and client platforms.

 Licenced under GPL2.0 for personal use only.

 What This Does
 --------------

 VWF is a web application framework to easily display web pages tailored to the wishes of the browser, e.g. language to use and mobile/web content.
 It supports Template Toolkit (http://template-toolkit.org/), text and HTML files.

 The idea is to create index.fcgi which will then automatically display the correct index.htm (or index.tmpl) file based on the browser language